dae-ne/youtube-browser-extension/README.md

 ## Options

 You can toggle the features on and off on the options page.
-To access the options page, right-click the extension icon in the browser toolbar and select `Options` Alternatively, you can left-click the icon to opened the options page, but this method only works if YouTube is currently open in the active tab.
-Otherwise, the icon will simply open the YouTube homepage.
+To access the options page, right-click the extension icon in the browser toolbar and select `Options`.
+You can also left-click the icon when on the YouTube page.
+For other pages, the icon will open the YouTube homepage in a new tab.

-For now only dark mode is available.

 <div align="center">
   <img src="assets/options.png" alt="options">